A Wizard Duel

 - Gash Bell is about a series of Wizard Duels to decide the next ruler of the "Demon World", thought the real magic is in the humans' Mamodo partners, they just activate it by reading from spellbooks.

-- Unsurprisingly since the main characters are mages, Magical Girl Lyrical Nanoha has quite a few.
+- Unsurprisingly since the main characters are mages, the Lyrical Nanoha series has quite a few.
 The big, decisive battles for the seasons are often such, such as Nanoha vs Fate and Nanoha vs Vivio.